jvergerolle/Wheely/README.md

 Wheely
 ======
 Wheely is a game concept created with Adobe AIR.
-It's a interactive test about Adobe AIR 2.6 capabilities on Mobile Operating systems.
-Its use a physical engine (APE - ActionScript Physical Engine), SQLite Database and Flash made Vector Shapes.
+It's an interactive test about Adobe AIR 2.6 and its capabilities on Mobile Operating systems.
+This project uses a physical engine (APE - ActionScript Physical Engine), a SQLite Database and vector assets made in Flash.

 Screenshots
 -----------